hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-schedule-user-backup admin

-The function for scheduling user backup creation.
+This function for scheduling user backup creation.

 *******************************************************************